 - Cost monitoring tools for better budgeting and forecasting

 A DWaaS solution should minimize the technical expertise required for data management.
-Low-code/no-code features can empower business users while allowing developers to build advanced workflows.
+Low-code and no-code features can support business users while letting developers build advanced workflows.

 - Intuitive UI for query building and data visualization